xiondlph/express-promise-render-ts/README.md

 })
 ```

 This solution will be useful if you don't want to immediately send the rendered HTML string to client, but just get it for later use.
-For example, as a template for sending a mail message.
+For example, as a template for sending an email.